Ambrosia Salad

 Ingredients

-• Maraschino cherries – Drained; save a few with stems for garnish.
+• Maraschino cherries – Drained; halved if large for even distribution.

-• Sweetened shredded coconut – Toast it for a bit more flavor and texture.
+• Sweetened shredded coconut – Lightly toast for extra flavor if desired.

 Ambrosia Salad ingredients labeled.